 Hydro's external auditor KPMG has provided limited assurance on the full Viability performance section in

-Please refer to page 152of the report for the independent auditor's report.
+Please refer to page V41 of the report for the independent auditor's report.
 Where there has been made a cross-reference to the Viability performance section in the GRI index, the information is included in the scope of this assurance engagement.
 For other references, assurance is not applicable.